Bestzivvv/event-camera-colour-reconstruction/README.md

 This repository documents an undergraduate research project and ongoing experimental work.

-The reported RGB response represents **relative ON-event behaviour under controlled sequential RGB illumination**.
+The reported RGB response represents **relative event behaviour under controlled sequential RGB illumination**.

 The pseudo-colour output is intended for visualisation and should not be interpreted as calibrated surface RGB or conventional RGB video reconstruction.

+Cross-duration experiments further indicate that the estimated colour response is sensitive to the temporal illumination configuration.
+The current implementation should therefore be regarded as an experimental analysis framework rather than a universally robust colour-reconstruction system.